History of the Coalition

 New Priorities

-This new WIP includes the owner of Conowingo Dam, Exelon, as one of the parties responsible for addressing the pollution that has built up in the reservoir and rushes into the Upper Bay when extreme weather conditions cause scouring as spill gates are opened.
+The Phase III WIP identifies the owner of the Conowingo Dam, Exelon/Constellation, as one of the entities with responsibility for addressing pollution that has accumulated in the reservoir and is mobilized into the Upper Chesapeake Bay during extreme weather events, when spill gates are opened and sediment scouring occurs.

-Each jurisdiction developed goals based on midpoint assessment of progress and scientific analysis of water quality and other measurements.
-Actions outlined in Phase III will be implemented between 2019 and 2025.
-As a part of the review process, the Maryland Department of the Environment has called for the addition of a new jurisdiction specifically related to the Conowingo Dam and its environs.
+Under the Phase III framework, each jurisdiction established goals based on a midpoint assessment of progress and scientific analysis of water-quality and related data, with implementation actions scheduled for the 2019–2025 period.
+As part of this process, the Maryland Department of the Environment has called for the creation of a new jurisdiction focused specifically on the Conowingo Dam and its surrounding area.

 The Coalition’s Overall Objective